What you need to know

 We regularly offer bespoke training to a wide range of entities.
 Those we have assisted include the Serious Fraud Office, three UK police forces, charities, political campaigns, various companies from theme parks to software service providers, loss adjustors and their clients in relation to insurability and claims concerning cyber security.

-James is supported by Robert Peake, David Pountney and Nick Leslie.
+James is supported by Robert Peake and David Pountney.